Gordon Mulholland: Early life

 He was born in Cape Town in 1921 to parents Sam Mulholland and Nell.
 It was not a happy upbringing, he was the only child of five to survive childhood.
 His mother was the main breadwinner while his father was described as crook and a drunkard.
-He would eventually be take into care at Nazareth House.
-He would attend Marist Brothers College but failed to complete matric.
+He was eventually taken into care at Nazareth House.
+He attended Marist Brothers College but failed to complete matric.

 Career

-During World War 2, he joined army's entertainment corp and would entertain troop as a stand-up comedian in North Africa and Italy, performing with Sid James and Laurence Harvey.
+During World War 2, he joined army's entertainment corps and entertained the troops as a stand-up comedian in North Africa and Italy, performing with Sid James and Laurence Harvey.
 After the war ended he left for London and performed at variety and music halls including the Windmill Theatre.
-He would eventually migrate to West End theatres performing in productions such as Guys and Doll, Kiss Me Kate and Brush up your Shakespeare.
+He eventually migrated to West End theatres performing in productions such as Guys and Doll, Kiss Me Kate and Brush up your Shakespeare.
 He later starred in minor roles in British film productions.

 He returned to South Africa in 1967, making his career in theatre and on Springbok Radio with Adrian Steed and Cyril Green.
-When television arrived in South Africa in 1976, he would star in The Villagers as mining boss Hilton McRae.
-He would perform in theatre with Rex Garner and Clive Scott and some of his major productions included Fiddler on the Roof and My Fair Lady.
+When television arrived in South Africa in 1976, he starred in The Villagers as mining boss Hilton McRae.
+He performed in theatre with Rex Garner and Clive Scott and some of his major productions included Fiddler on the Roof and My Fair Lady.